validatedpatterns/docs/README.md

 This project contains the new proof-of-concept documentation site for [validatedpatterns.io](validatedpatterns.io).

 Use a container image to build the Validated Patterns documentation, locally.
 See [Preview the documentation using a container image](https://validatedpatterns.io/contribute/contribute-to-docs/#_preview_the_documentation_using_a_container_image).
+This is recommended to ensure the local preview is the same as what is rendered in deployment pipelines.

-Alternatively, you can build this site using [Hugo](https://gohugo.io/).
+Alternatively, you can build this site using [Hugo](https://gohugo.io/) and [Asciidoctor](https://asciidoctor.org).

 ## Install Hugo

 You can install Hugo on different platforms (Linux, Windows, macOS) using a number of methods.
 For more information on how to install Hugo on your desired platform, see [Install Hugo](https://gohugo.io/getting-started/installing/).

-## Run Hugo as a local server
+## Install Asciidoctor

+You can install Asciidoctor on different platforms (Linux, Windows, macOS) using a number of methods.
+For more information on how to install Asciidoctor on your desired platform, see [Install Asciidoctor](https://asciidoctor.org/#installation).

+## Deploy the website locally using Hugo

 You can run Hugo as a local server to test out the site.